 The narrowness of the expectation

-Over the range of communities we analyzed, the statistical expectation for both skewness and evenness narrows considerably as the size of the feasible set increases (Figure, Figure).
-The size, or number of elements, of the feasible set increases with species richness (S), total abundance (N), and average abundance (N/S).
+Across the communities we analyzed, the statistical expectation for both skewness and evenness narrows considerably as the size of the feasible set increases (Figure, Figure).
+The size (number of elements) of the feasible set increases with species richness (S), total abundance (N), and average abundance (N/S).
 At the extreme, for communities with relatively small feasible sets – fewer than approximately 1000 elements for skewness, and approximately 200 elements for evenness – the range of the 95% interval of values in the distribution approaches the entire range of values.
 Among the datasets we analyzed, the FIA database is the most dominated by communities for which the 95% interval spans nearly the entire range of values, reflecting relatively broad and nonspecific statistical expectations for the shape of the feasible set (Figure).

 Discussion

-We found widespread evidence that the shapes of the SADs for a range of real ecological communities are far more skewed and less even than we would expect given their feasible sets.
-These deviations may be the signature of ecological processes operating on top of statistical constraints and driving the SAD away from the shape it would assume in the absence of a dominating non-statistical process.
-Our results suggest that the prevailing processes structuring these communities tend to be ones that cause abundance distributions to be more uneven – rather than those that cause individuals to be spread evenly across species.
+We found widespread evidence that the shapes of the SAD for a range of real ecological communities are more skewed and less even than we would expect given their feasible sets.
+These deviations most likely signal that ecological processes operate on top of statistical constraints and drive the SAD away from the shape it would assume in the absence of a dominating non-statistical process.
+Our results suggest that the prevailing processes structuring these communities cause abundance distributions to be more uneven – rather than those that cause individuals to be spread evenly across species.
 These processes might be those that promote the persistence of rare species at extremely low abundances (e.g. Yenni et al 2012) –thereby lengthening the rare tail of the SAD – or processes that encourage or allow dominant species to be hyper-dominant without driving other species entirely to extinction (Chesson 2000).
-Although a disproportionate number of communities deviated statistically from the expected forms from their feasible set, there were many comparable communities for which we did not detect deviations.
-This appears consistent with the suggestion that in some cases, numerous ecological processes may operate simultaneously and with countervailing impacts on abundance distributions, resulting in no dominating net effect on the shape of the distribution beyond that imposed by fundamental constraints (Harte 2008; Harte and Newman 2014).
+Although a disproportionate number of communities deviated statistically from their feasible set, there were also many comparable communities for which we did not detect deviations.
+In such cases, numerous ecological processes may operate simultaneously and with countervailing impacts on abundance distributions, resulting in no dominating net effect on the shape of the distribution beyond that imposed by fundamental constraints (Harte 2008; Harte and Newman 2014).
 Going forward, testing whether ecological theories or common functional approximations accurately predict this range of variation in deviations between observed SADs and their expectations may be much more fruitful than focusing only on the general form of the SAD, which may emerge from statistical constraints (McGill et al 2007; Locey and White 2013).